 The crucial day before the meeting, my boss got sick, which initially put our work to a grinding halt.
 She structured and coordinated our work, helped with problem-solving, and integrated all our workstreams into a final presentation (COMPLICATION).

 If we would have stopped at this stage, we would have presented a non-aligned 80% version, leaving out crucial details of our progress and success.
 This would have reflected negatively on our team and each of us individually.
-The result would have been budget cuts in our department for next year (OUTCOME EXPECTED).
+The result would have been budget cuts in our department for next year (OUTCOME EXPECTATION).

 So I had to step in and fill the role of my boss.
 First, I had to calm down the team, one person specifically who freaked out.
 I held a short pep talk to improve everyone’s mood and motivate the team.
 Then I took 30 minutes in private to devise a strategy.
 I met the team to redelegate tasks with me basically taking over the role of my boss, whereas I distributed the final tasks of my workstream to two other colleagues.
 Lastly, I scheduled two problem-solving sessions to align during the day and the next morning.
 They were happy that someone took the lead and stepped up.
 One colleague was kind of confrontational, so I had to pull him in a 1-on-1 to discuss his concerns and mediate a conflict with another teammate.
 I integrated all aspects of the presentation throughout the day as I was receiving each individual’s input and wrote speaker notes for each of them.
 At the end of the day, I had to coach one colleague on my model so she could get the right output (REMEDIAL ACTION).